sifodyas/sifodyas/doc/README.md

     }

     public async shutdown() {
-        // if you decide somehow to shutdown one or all you bundles
+        // if you decide somehow to shutdown one or all your bundles
-        // you can cut sockets, save stuff, or anything during this method }
+        // you can cut sockets, close databases, save stuff, or anything during this method }

     public getContainerExtension() {
-        // where you container extension is provide
+        // where you container extension is provided
         // if you need to handle local configurations }
 }

+// main entry point
 export class AppKernel extends Kernel {
     public registerBundles() {
         // where you load all your bundles